 State and Local Laws – Speeding in construction zones – 392.2-SLLSWZ

-Failing to use seat belt while operating a CMV – 392.16
+Failing to use a seat belt while operating a CMV – 392.16

 State/Local Laws – Speeding 11-14 mph – 392.2-SLLS3